In the holy Quran, strict instruction for Qurbani has been given from Allah (swt) to the Muslims who are the owners of nisab amount of wealth.

 What is the Minimum Amount of Nisab on Which Qurbani is Due?

-If the minimum nisab for qurbani is converted into cash, the money amount should be about BDT 55,000 and more.
+If the minimum nisab for Qurbani is converted into cash, the amount should be about BDT 55,000 or more.

 Read Another Article:

 Found this insightful?
 Choose your network to share: